 What is the role of a university in society?
 In this innovative book, Chris Brink offers the timely reminder that it should have social purpose, as well as achieve academic excellence.

-Drawing on the ideas of Plato and Aristotle and featuring historical and academic vignettes, this book shows how universities can – and should - respond to societal challenges and promote positive social change.
+This book shows how universities can – and should - respond to societal challenges and promote positive social change.

 "This is a profoundly original and inspirational book, written with erudition, wit and uncompromising integrity.
 It is a joy to read."
 Nicola Dandridge